 |Monday 18 November, 2019||Tuesday 19 November, 2019||Fremantle||Book Now|

-There are no pre-requisites for this course, however to receive an AMSA certificate, participants must hold a current First Aid Certificate and a certificate of proficiency in Survival Craft and Rescue Boats other than Fast Rescue Boats.
+There are no pre-requisites for this course, however to receive an AMSA certificate, participants must hold a certificate of proficiency in Survival Craft and Rescue Boats other than Fast Rescue Boats.

 Participants must be fit to undertake the physical components of the training and will be asked to sign a medical declaration upon registration.

 On successful completion of the course, participants will be issued with a certificate of attendance.

 Maritime personnel will be issued with a certificate showing compliance with the requirements of the STCW Convention, as amended.

 Participants must bring a swimming costume.